luukfroling/Mechanica/content/special/ChX4_VelotransDoppler.md

 :width: 80%
 :align: center

-Two space ships approaching each other.
+Two spaceships approaching each other.
 ```

 For the GT we have derived the velocity transformation to be